jfrog/build-info/README.md

 export BITESTS_ARTIFACTORY_PASSWORD=password
 export BITESTS_ARTIFACTORY_REPO=tests
 export BITESTS_ARTIFACTORY_PIP_ENV=/Users/user/venv-test/bin
+export BITESTS_ARTIFACTORY_DOCKER_DOMAIN='server-docker-local.jfrog.io/'
+export BITESTS_ARTIFACTORY_DOCKER_REPO=docker-local
+export BITESTS_ARTIFACTORY_DOCKER_HOST=tcp://127.0.0.1:1234
 ```
 * Before running the tests, please make sure you have a generic repository named *tests* in Artifactory.
+* Before running Docker tests, create a local docker repository as a value to *BITESTS_ARTIFACTORY_DOCKER_REPO*.

 ### Building
 When running the following commands to build the code, the entire testing suite is also executed.
 See the *Testing* section for configuration instructions prior to running the tests.

 To build the code using the gradle wrapper in Unix run:
 ```
 > ./gradlew clean build
 ```
 To build the code using the gradle wrapper in Windows run:
 ```
 > gradlew clean build
 ```
 To build the code using the environment gradle run:
 ```
 > gradle clean build
 ```